Xfinity Router or Modem Blinking Orange Light – Causes and Fixes

 Also , check out Xfinity Modem or Router Blinking Green Light – Causes and Fixes for in depth guide on Green light.

-Now let’s explore the most common reasons for blinking orange in more detail.
+Now let’s explore the most common reasons for blinking yellow/amber in more detail.

 Main Causes of an Xfinity Modem Blinking Orange

-While a router blinking orange universally indicates a connectivity problem, there are several potential factors that could be the underlying cause:
+While a gateway blinking yellow/amber generally indicates a connectivity or activation problem, several factors could be the underlying cause:

 Firmware Updates

-If the orange blinking persists longer than 30 minutes, it likely points to a different problem unrelated to the firmware update.
+If the yellow/amber blinking persists longer than 30 minutes, it likely points to a different problem unrelated to the firmware update.

 Network Outages

-Service interruptions in your area can also cause your router to blink orange.
+Service interruptions in your area can also cause your gateway to blink yellow/amber.
 Xfinity network outages are a common reason your internet connectivity gets disrupted.

 Outages could be from: